Srikark-17/Active_Learning/README.md

 4. Upload the folder directory, individual images, CSVs with images and with or without annotations
 5. Click "Start Project"
 6. Now, for each image, select the appropriate label.

+- NOTE: If you're importing a CSV with annotations, the annotation label in the file should match the one you're entering (case-sensitive).

 7. Click "Submit Label" after selecting the appropriate label.
 8. Repeat steps 6-7 for all images
 9. While annotating, it's important to note that there are model predictions below the labels to view the model's performance at predicting the image's label